Skip to Content

 Low Porosity Hair

 Low porosity hair is the healthy cousin of high porosity hair.
-It has a hair cuticle with fewer holes and densely compacted cell layers.
+It has a hair cuticle with fewer gaps and densely compacted cell layers.
 This can make it more challenging to moisturize and hydrate.
-Low porosity hair is usually a genetically occurring condition with a lot of protein.
+This is usually a genetically occurring condition where the cuticle layers are very tightly packed.

 Medium Porosity Hair

-You could say this hair type is the ideal and the best of both worlds.
+You could say this hair type is the ideal one.
 It easily absorbs hydration and retains moisture.
 But that’s because the cuticle shingles are already partially open.

 If they are opened further, they might lose their grip on the hair.
 Learn more about the differences between high and low porosity hair.